mitchelljustin/pragmatic-lightning/index.md

 ## Why Bitcoin?

 While there are other cryptocurrencies you could build on, I believe Bitcoin is currently still the best option.
-It has a proven 10+ year track record of not getting hacked, or politically subverted.
+It has a proven 10+ year track record of not getting hacked or politically subverted.
 As a result it has the most liquid market, the most stable price and the best brand recognition.

 In short, Bitcoin is shaping up to be the true native currency of the Internet.